SSX: SSX (2000) and SSX Tricky

 SSX was released for the PlayStation 2 for its launch in October 2000.
 SSX was developed by EA Canada, while SSX Tricky was developed by EA Sports.
 The game was critically acclaimed.
 SSX Tricky was released November 5, 2001, for the PlayStation 2, GameCube, Game Boy Advance, and Xbox.
 SSX Tricky was so similar to the original that many considered it an update rather than a sequel.

 In SSX and SSX Tricky, winning medals in a variety of events unlocks new courses, characters, and boards, as well as improved the boarder's abilities.
 New outfits may be earned by completing a character's trick book, by doing a number of specific tricks during play.
 Three kinds of boards are available to players: trick-oriented Freestyle boards, all-around BX boards, and racing-oriented Alpine boards, which are not meant to be ridden backwards.
 The courses in both games are located around the world.
 Tokyo Megaplex is a course resembling a giant pinball machine, and Merqury City takes place in the downtown area of a city.
-The snowboarders also come from around the world, and speak in their primary languages.
+The snowboarders are from around the world, and speak in their primary languages.

 SSX 3

 SSX 3 was released in October 2003.
 It was released on all the same platforms that SSX Tricky was released on, as well as the Gizmondo, and was developed by EA Canada.
-The most obvious changes to the series are the locations, and the graphics.
+SSX 3 makes use of an open mountain concept.
 In earlier games, individual tracks were located around the world.
 In SSX 3, the entire game takes place on one mountain, with three peaks and several individual runs.
-Runs are designated as race, slopestyle, super pipe, big air, or back country tracks, and are designed accordingly.
+Runs are designated as race, slopestyle, super pipe, big air, or backcountry tracks, and are designed accordingly.
 Tracks are connected; it is possible to board down the entire mountain without stopping.
-The game also uses a new graphics engine, as the one used in SSX and SSX Tricky had become outdated and was considered 1990s.
+The game also uses a new graphics engine.
 The reward system is also revamped.
 Although some rewards are still tied to what medals the player gets, most rewards are bought using money earned in competition or when finding hidden snowflakes.
 Outfits, statistic improvements, hidden characters (character models), and game art are all available.

 Other changes include the introduction of a second level of Uber tricks, the elimination of Freestyle/BX/Alpine boards in favor of a single board type, and the elimination of statistical differences between characters.
 In general, the game emphasizes customization much more than in previous games; for example, different boards no longer have different effects on how your board handles, allowing the player to choose whatever board they like the most, instead of the best board statistically.
 SSX 3 also offered online play; once in a lobby, a player could initiate a two-player versus match: slopestyle, halfpipe, or race event; however, Electronic Arts (EA) closed this option in early 2006 by terminating all servers designated to EA games released during and prior to 2005.